nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Artifact Changes
 - Fixed all artifacts (except Thunderwrath) not being able to use Spell enchants such as Spell Infinity or Spell Power.
-- Fixed artifact damage increase nodes not working properly on some artifacts.
+- Fixed artifact damage increase nodes not working properly on some artifacts. // TODO IN SOME
+- Fixed A'zhar damage calculation spiking way too fast than it should.
 - Frostmourne now gives +6 Unholy, Frost and Blood Power instead of +25%, it no longer gives soul power.
 - Fyr'alath now gives +4 Fire/Soul instead of +10%
-- Fixed A'zhar damage calculation spiking way too fast than it should.
+- Supernova now gives +6 Spell Power instead of +5
+- A'zhar now gives +7 Spell Power instead of +10%
+- Fury of a Thousand Fists now gives +7 Spell Power instead of +10%

 ## Balance Changes
 - Netherite Staves now give +6 Spell Power instead of +5